banner ad

 • Beverage: Barq’s Root Beer

-• Doughnuts: Krispy Kreme (with Shipley’s gaining ground every day)
+• Doughnuts: Krispy Kreme (with Shipley’s gaining ground steadily)

 • Hamburgers: Whataburger